 Coronavirus’ Impact on the Criminal Justice System

-Those who are facing criminal charges may have to wait for their arraignments, readiness hearings, pre-trial motions, trials and sentencing hearings as all of these services are on hold until at least April 6 and the court will not be asking jurors to appear until at least April 3.
+At the start of the shelter-in-place order, the court completely stopped offering most services, including arraignments, readiness hearings, pre-trial motions, trials and sentencing hearings.
+Since then, a limited number of hearings have been permitted through the use of video conferences, but the courts themselves have remained closed, making trails impossible.
 Ordinarily this could be considered a violation of a suspect’s right to a speedy trial, but the law does allow for exceptions in reasonable circumstances and a global pandemic certainly applies.

-The coronavirus’ impact on the criminal justice system will not result in a full shutdown of the courts, though most services in criminal, civil and family courts are being ceased for the immediate future.
-Family, civil and other courts are being impacted as well.
-Judges will still be available to issue emergency restraining orders and gun violence protective orders.
-They will still also be issuing warrants although all requests for warrants are required to be electronically submitted during this period.
+The coronavirus’ impact on the criminal justice system has not result in a full shutdown of the courts, though most services in criminal, civil and family courts are either completely on hold or being performed remotely for the immediate future.
+Judges have continued to be available to issue emergency restraining orders and gun violence protective orders throughout this entire period though and they have been issuing warrants as well, although all requests for warrants are being electronically submitted for the time being.

 Peter Liss’ Vista Law Office is Still Open

 While most people have been told to shelter at home, criminal lawyers are considered an essential service, so Peter Liss is still working in his Vista law office.
 His secretary is working in the office as needed and from home the rest of the time.
 If you need to see an attorney in person, Mr. Liss can see you in his Vista law office while still following the CDC-mandated social distancing protocols.
-Alternatively, he can also consult with individuals by phone and review documents by email.
+Alternatively, he can also consult with individuals by phone, video conference services and he can review documents by email.

-If you have any questions about the coronavirus’ impact on the criminal justice system and how it may affect the rights of suspects or convicts, or need to schedule a free initial consultation, please call (760) 643-4050.
+If you have any questions about the coronavirus’ impact on the criminal justice system and how it may affect the rights of suspects or convicts, or need to schedule a free initial consultation (including conferences on Zoom), please call (760) 643-4050.

 Image by Tumisu